Evolution and conservation of fishes

 BC Freshwater Fishes guidebook published!
 Taylor, E.B. and D.K.
 Tan.
 2016.
 Guide to the freshwater fishes of British Columbia.
 A pictorial guide with notes on identification, biology and distribution.

 Click HERE to check it out.
 If you wish a copy, please send a cheque for $10 payable to the "Beaty Biodiversity Museum" to E. Taylor, Dept. of Zoology, UBC 6270 University Blvd.
 Vancouver, BC, CANADA, V6T 1Z4, and a foldable, laminated copy will be mailed to you.
+You can also get information HERE and order it online HERE.

 Download the UBC Fish Collection Fact Sheet HERE.